clintmadeit/Clint-Tools/src/README.md

 - models: Define data models here using `pymarshal`

 ## sgui/
-The UI for `stargate`.
+The UI for `clinttools`.
 The UI should contain as little logic as possible, it should make calls into `sglib.api` to interact with the rest of the stack.

 ## test/